iAbhishek91/learn-terraform/docs/18-tf-workspace.md

 >NOTE: All backend do not support workspaces, but most of them does like S3, GCS, Local, Remote, Kubernetes, etc.

 current workspace is stored in .terraform/environment

+>NOTE: Workspace are NOT suggested if there a strong separation between the infra on different environment